 Drowning happens to the best parents and the best people.
 The goal is not guilt.
 The goal is preparation.

 Drowning can happen quickly and quietly.
 A child may slip into a pool, canal, lake, pond, or other body of water without splashing or calling for help.
+Never assume that a kid in trouble in the water will make noise.

 Children under age 5 are at the highest risk.
 In Florida, enough young children drown each year to fill three to four preschool classrooms.